Hims Reviews: Are Hims' products and services legit?

 Here’s a quick look at the pricing for Hims’ skincare lineup:

-• Hims' Acne Cream (starts at $29): This price may go up depending on the formulation you receive.
+• Hims' Acne Cream (starts at $29): This price will likely go up depending on the formulation you receive.

 • Anti-Aging Cream (starts at $29): As with the anti-aging cream, this product’s price fluctuates depending on its constitution.